cgilut/plow-documentation/README.md

 Moreover, synthetic rubber offers advantages over natural rubber in terms of availability, consistency, and performance characteristics.
 It can be produced on a larger scale and with greater control over its properties, making it suitable for a wide range of applications.

+### Styrene-butadiene rubber (SBR):
+SBR is commonly used in the production of tires, conveyor belts, shoe soles, and other mechanical goods.
+It's also utilized in adhesives, coatings, and sealants.
+SBR offers good abrasion resistance, resilience, and low-temperature flexibility.
+It provides excellent adhesion to various substrates and can be easily blended with other polymers to modify properties.

+### Butyl rubber (IIR/BIIR/CIIR):
+Butyl rubber finds extensive application in tire inner tubes, inner linings for hoses, seals, gaskets, and pharmaceutical stoppers.
+It's also used in adhesives, agricultural chemicals, and chewing gum.
+Butyl rubber exhibits exceptional impermeability to gases, making it ideal for tire inner tubes and other applications requiring gas or liquid barrier properties.
+It also possesses excellent weathering resistance and damping characteristics.

+### Polybutadiene rubber (BR/PBR):
+Polybutadiene rubber is primarily employed in the manufacturing of tires, especially for enhancing tread wear resistance and improving wet traction.
+It's also utilized in conveyor belts, hoses, and various molded and extruded rubber products.
+Polybutadiene rubber offers outstanding resilience, abrasion resistance, and tear strength, making it a preferred choice for tire compounds.
+It provides excellent low-temperature flexibility and high rebound properties.

+### Thermoplastic Styrene-Butadiene-Styrene (SBS) elastomer:
+SBS elastomers are widely used in asphalt modification for road construction, where they enhance pavement durability and performance.
+They're also utilized in footwear, roofing materials, adhesives, and polymer-modified bitumen.
+SBS elastomers combine the properties of rubber and thermoplastics, offering flexibility, elasticity, and easy processing.
+They exhibit excellent adhesion to various substrates, good weathering resistance, and compatibility with asphalt binders.